ovh/docs/pages/web/hosting/cms_manual_installation_drupal/guide.en-ca.md

 To install the Drupal platform on your shared hosting package, we advise your to get an FTP program such as  FileZilla (free).

 ## Necessary credentials
-Make sure that you have your customer ID (nic-handle) and password so you can log in to your [OVH customer account](https://www.ovh.com/manager/web/login/) if necessary.
+Make sure that you have your customer ID (nic-handle) and password so you can log in to your [OVHcloud customer account](https://www.ovh.com/auth/?action=gotomanager) if necessary.

 - Get your FTP ID and password so you can log in to your hosting package.